zSnout/v8/src/content/blog/the-story-of-zsnout.md

 wanted zSnout to work seamlessly without needing complex dependency structures.
 The best solution for that was to make it modular.
-I had my choice of several different libraries offering these capabilities, but decided to make my own system by separating the code into seperate NPM packages.
+I had my choice of several different libraries offering these capabilities, but decided to make my own system by separating the code into separate NPM packages.

 As you may expect, trying to do that without solving common problems or putting much thought into the system didn't work out well for me.
 In fact, I probably